 – if necessary, the name of the partner organisation who provides you with access to our services (e.g. your employer, insurer, or membership group) and any access code, policy, or membership number you may have.

-– health data, which can include documents and images.
+– health data, which can audio/video recordings, documents and images.

 How your personal information is collected

 We collect personal information directly from you.
 This may be via:

 – Mobile Applications (App)